 - Thirdly, selecting C8 compounds from the Compounds the HPLC Column can Detect (Supplier) slicer, filters the table instantly to show only the rows where you have listed C8 compounds, in this column of the below picture.

 - Fourthly, choose C8 compounds again in the Compounds the HPLC Column is actually used to detect (specific lab) slicer that the picture shows.
 We want to check where the value repeats in order to see which labs are actually following the specifications set by the supplier.

-Find Unique Values with Multiple Columns in Excel
+How to Find Unique Values from Multiple Columns in Excel

 You can find unique values in Excel very easily if you use the UNIQUE function.
 The UNIQUE function can find the unique value of multiple columns.